Bool setConsider the definition of Bool with two elements, true and false:

 From now on, we use both terms "type" and "set" for types.
 We use the term "element" for types too.

-.
-However, Agda 2.3.2 and before (and probably after too) calls it Set
+Set is the type of types, so it should be called Type.
+However, Agda 2.3.2 and before (and probably after too) calls it Set.

 Agda makes it possible to give the same name to the constructors of different types -- but only if each constructor application remains unambiguous that way.